 Table 4: Noise Monitoring and Audit

-Noise - Monite oring Approa ach
+Noise - Monitoring Approa ach

-Standard Operating Procedures used to or act hired labora Noise period the eteropes Project - suit - dur and - rect and - gui - acti rect ble Monitoring Equipment - Class 1 noise meters with environmental monitoring kits will be for noise monitoring and suitable maintenance requirements and non-conformance events tivities will be identified.
-Chain of custody documentation will be required if equipment is in.
-The equipment will be calibrated before use and periodically sent to the manufacturer for atory recalibration.
-Monitoring Procedures - The noise assessment will define the monitoring requirements and ds for the use of the equipment, which will be directed towards areas of the operation where affectiveness of mitigation measures can be determined.
-The procedure will ensure that sentative data is collected and suitable records retained throughout the duration of the cut and will include details of: table monitoring locations; ration of monitoring to be undertaken at each location for each identified stage of works;
+Operating Procedures Operating Procedures On act hired i labora Noise period the ef repres Projec - suit - dur and - reco and - acti reco Complain specific d or noise monitoring and suitable mainterivities will be identified.
+Chain of custod n.
+The equipment will be calibrated before tory recalibration.
+Monitoring Procedures - The noise assess is for the use of the equipment, which will fectiveness of mitigation measures can entative data is collected and suitable t and will include details of: able monitoring locations; ation of monitoring to be undertaken at or ording of all required noise data including any other relevant information. deline noise levels on to be undertaken in the event that gue eptors. meters with environmental monitoring kits will be mance requirements and non-conformance events by documentation will be required if equipment is re use and periodically sent to the manufacturer for sment will define the monitoring requirements and I be directed towards areas of the operation where be determined.
+The procedure will ensure that records retained throughout the duration of the each location for each identified stage of works; g noise level (L Aeq ), date, time, weather conditions ideline noise levels are exceeded at identified actions to be undertaken in the event that noise ither directly or through the dedicated liaison

-Monitoring str ategy Equipment Procedure
+Monitoring strategy Equipment Procedure

 Noise Class 1 noise meters with environmental monitoring kits will be retained on site and maintained throughout the duration of the Project.
-Noise monitoring will be undertaken at locations considered representative of sensitive receptors closest to the Project periodically through each stage of the proposed Project: - During construction works at day and night; - During operational phase annually and - Additional monitoring will be undertake in response to noise complaints at suital locations.
+Noise monitoring will be undertaken at locations considered representative of sensitive receptors closest to the Project periodically through each stage of the proposed Project: During construction works at day and night; During operational phase annually and Additional monitoring will be undertaken in response to noise complaints at suitable locations.

-Vibration - M
+Vibration - Monitoring Ap

-Standard Operation Procedures Suitable Monitoring Equipment - seismograph will be used for vibration monitoring at the existing sensitive receptors and suitable maintenance requirements and non-conformance events or activities will be identified.
-Chain

-equipment will be calibrated before use and periodically sent to the manufacturer for laboratory recalibration Vibration Monitoring Procedures - The procedure will ensure that representative data is collected, and suitable records retained throughout the duration of the Project and will include details of:
+Standard Operation Procedures Suitable Monitoring Equipmer monitoring at the existing sen requirements and non-confort of custody documentation wil equipment will be calibrated b manufacturer for laboratory re Vibration Monitoring Procedures - Th collected, and suitable records retain include details of: suitable monitoring locations; nt - seismograph will be used for vibration sitive receptors and suitable maintenance mance events or activities will be identified.
+Chain I be required if equipment is hired in.
+The before use and periodically sent to the ecalibration he procedure will ensure that representative data is ned throughout the duration of the Project and will ertaken at each location for each identified stage